-01253 477083 sendiass@blackpool.gov.uk
+01253 477083 sendiass@blackpool.gov.uk Local charities that offer information and support to families of children with SEND are:

-Charities that offer information and support to families of children with SEND are:
+National charities that offer information and support to families of children with SEND are:

-- IPSEA
+>IPSEA

-- SEND family support
+SEND family support

-- NSPCC
+>NSPCC

-- Family Action
+Family Action

-- Special Needs Jungle
+Special Needs Jungle

-What did Ofsted say?

-Stanley Primary School Proud to be a GOOD School

-"The school strives to achieve its value of aiming high for pupils in all aspects of school life"

-'The safety and well-being of our students is a top priority.
-Our safeguarding arrangements are effective, and all staff are trained to identify and support the needs of pupils, especially those with SEND.'
-'Our curriculum is thoughtfully designed and well-delivered, ensuring that students achieve strong results across various subjects.
-We are proud of how our teachers are trained and supported to continually improve their subject knowledge and to meet the needs of all learners, including those with special educational needs and disabilities (SEND).'

-'The school strives to achieve its value of aiming high for pupils in all aspects of school life.
-This is reflected in the high ambition that the school has for pupils, including those with special educational needs and/or disabilities (SEND).
-Pupils embrace the learning opportunities that the school provides for them.
-Many pupils leave the school well prepared for their next stage of education.'
-'Pupils, including those with SEND, experience a broad range of opportunities that enhance their wider development.
-French, martial arts and singing are just a few of the clubs which help pupils to develop their talents and interests.'

--Ofsted 2023

-Ofstee

-Good Provider

-Glossary
+GLOSSARY

-Access arrangements - special arrangements to allow pupils with SEND to access assessments or exams

-Annual review - an annual meeting to review the provision in a pupil's EHC plan Area of need - the 4 areas of need describe different types of needs a pupil with SEND can have.
-The 4 areas are communication and interaction; cognition and learning; physical and/or sensory; and social, emotional and mental health needs.
-CAMHS - child and adolescent mental health services

-Differentiation - when teachers adapt how they teach in response to a pupil's needs EHC needs assessment - the needs assessment is the first step on the way to securing an EHC plan.
-The local authority will do an assessment to decide whether a child needs an EHC plan.

-EHC plan - an education, health and care plan is a legally-binding document that sets out a child's needs and the provision that will be put in place to meet their needs.

-First-tier tribunal/SEND tribunal - a court where you can appeal against the local authority's decisions about EHC needs assessments or plans and against discrimination by a school or local authority due to SEND

-Graduated approach - an approach to providing SEND support in which the school provides support in successive cycles of assessing the pupil's needs, planning the provision, implementing the plan, and reviewing the impact of the action on the pupil Intervention - a short-term, targeted approach to teaching a pupil with a specific outcome in mind

-Local offer - information provided by the local authority which explains what services and support are on offer for pupils with SEND in the local area Outcome - target for improvement for pupils with SEND.
-These targets don't necessarily have to be related to academic attainment
+- Access arrangements special arrangements to allow pupils with SEND to access assessments or exams - Annual review an annual meeting to review the provision in a pupil's EHC plan - Area of need the 4 areas of need describe different types of needs a pupil with SEND can have.
+The 4 areas are communication and interaction; cognition and learning; physical and/or sensory; and social, emotional and mental health needs. - CAMHS child and adolescent mental health services - Differentiation when teachers adapt how they teach in response to a pupil's needs - EHC needs assessment the needs assessment is the first step on the way to securing an EHC plan.
+The local authority will do an assessment to decide whether a child needs an EHC plan. - EHC plan an education, health and care plan is a legally-binding document that sets out a child's needs and the provision that will be put in place to meet their needs. - First-tier tribunal/SEND tribunal a court where you can appeal against the local authority's decisions about EHC needs assessments or plans and against discrimination by a school or local authority due to SEND - Graduated approach an approach to providing SEND support in which the school provides support in successive cycles of assessing the pupil's needs, planning the provision, implementing the plan, and reviewing the impact of the action on the pupil - Intervention a short-term, targeted approach to teaching a pupil with a specific outcome in mind - Local offer information provided by the local authority which explains what services and support are on offer for pupils with SEND in the local area

-Reasonable adjustments - changes that the school must make to remove or reduce any disadvantages caused by a child's disability

-SENDCo - the special educational needs co-ordinator

-SEN - special educational needs

-SEND - special educational needs and disabilities

-SEND Code of Practice - the statutory guidance that schools must follow to support children with SEND

-SEN information report - a report that schools must publish on their website, that explains how the school supports pupils with SEN

-SEND support - special educational provision which meets the needs of pupils with SEN and disabilities

-Transition - when a pupil moves between years, phases, schools or institutions or life stages
+- Outcome target for improvement for pupils with SEND.
+These targets don't necessarily have to be related to academic attainment - Reasonable adjustments changes that the school must make to remove or reduce any disadvantages caused by a child's disability - SENCo the special educational needs co-ordinator - SEN special educational needs - SEND special educational needs and disabilities - SEND Code of Practice the statutory guidance that schools must follow to support children with SEND - SEN information report a report that schools must publish on their website, that explains how the school supports pupils with SEN - SEND support special educational provision which meets the needs of pupils with SEN and disabilities - Transition when a pupil moves between years, phases, schools or institutions or life stages